The views expressed by the host on this program make more sense than anything anybody else out there is saying.

 Here's the rest of what Gibbs said.

-Directed uh the brave men and women in our military to go in and kill Osama bin Laden, which is exactly what they did under extraordinary circumstances.
+He directed the brave men and women in our military to go in and kill Osama bin Laden, which is exactly what they did under extraordinary circumstances.

-And look, there's a difference in the roles they would play as commander in chief, and I certainly think that's fair game.
+And look, there's a difference in the roles they would play as commander-in-chief, and I certainly think that's fair game.

 Right.